johnyang-nv/FB-OCC-TRT/deployment/README.md

    ```bash
    sh create_engine.sh
    ```
-   *To create an FP16 model, include the `--fp16` flag along other options in the `trtexec` command.*
+   *(Note: To create an FP16 model, include the `--fp16` flag along other options in the `trtexec` command.)*

    When the command executes successfully, the TensorRT engine will be saved at `data/onnx/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.engine`.

    *(Note: Real data samples must be used when creating the engine, as the model utilizes dynamic input sizes for multiple inputs.
 Ensure the dataset path for inputs (e.g. \*.dat) is correctly configured to prevent errors during TensorRT engine creation.)*

 5. **Validation / Inference**
-   To validate the accuracy of the generated TensorRT engine, run the following command:
+   To validate the accuracy of the generated TensorRT engine, use the following command:

    ```bash
    python tools/test.py occupancy_configs/fb_occ/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py ckpts/fbocc-r50-cbgs_depth_16f_16x4_20e.pth --trt_engine <path_to_TensorRT_engine>
    ```

-   Replace `<path_to_TensorRT_engine>` with the appropriate path to your TensorRT engine.
-For example, you can use `data/onnx/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.engine`.
+   Replace `<path_to_TensorRT_engine>` with the appropriate path to your TensorRT engine file.
+For example, `data/onnx/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.engine`.

+   The results show that the FB-OCC TensorRT models achieve consistent accuracy, with `38.90` for `FP32` and `38.86` for `FP16` precision levels, closely matching the reproduced PyTorch accuracy of `38.90` from the original repository.
+Additionally, TensorRT models significantly outperform the PyTorch implementation in terms of latency, with `FP16` offering further reductions in inference time, as detailed in the table above.